Writing Lessons From my Dogs: Doing What It Takes

 So, in the last month, Moke has decided to pivot.
 When it becomes clear that no dog in the off-leash areas we frequent is asking to be the rabbit that the greyhounds (and everyone else) will pursue, he offers himself up with a flourish.
 Darting in and then speeding away proves too much for most dogs to resist.
 Game on!
 As a result, he’s getting to play chase ten times more than before.

 Sometimes, it’s all about doing what it takes to get what we want, or at least what we need.
-As a young adult, I swore that I would never become a journalist.
+As a young adult, I swore I would never become a journalist.
 As the Latin American, European, and West Coast editor of LOOK magazine, my award-winning journalist father, Leonard Gross, had reached the pinnacle of that career.
 I did not realize at the time that magazines were on a downhill slide, and the intensive reporting he had been able to do while on assignment for weeks at a time would become a thing of the past.
 I only knew that I didn’t want to work in his shadow, in all likelihood unable to live up to his achievements.

 Still, when my five-year stint in the High Sierra following college came to an end, the only option I could see for making a living as a writer was to get a job on a magazine.
 So that’s what I did, working as an editor at the Ladies’ Home Journal and then the Los Angeles Times Magazine.
 Years later, when I had traded a staff job for freelancing, I would have to pivot again and get into the ghostwriting/book collaboration business, the other career I’d sworn never to pursue.
 Having relocated to San Francisco to help care for my mom, who had suffered a cerebral hemorrhage, I needed to make a living and magazine freelancing wasn’t going to cut it.